spring-attic/spring-bintray-plugin/README.md

     licenses = ['Apache-2.0']
     ossrhUser = // only if syncing to Maven Central ossrhPassword = //...
+    gpgPassphrase = // if your repository requires signing with a other-than-Bintray key overrideOnUpload = false // should the upload task override existing artifacts?

     // The following OPTIONAL properties are derived from the `origin` github remote if not explicitly provided: websiteUrl = 'https://github.com/spring-gradle-plugins/spring-bintray-plugin'